hughbreslin/neorv32_mchp_simple/README.md

 ![USB Driver Tool](./images/usbdt.png)

-  - **_NOTE:_** this step should be reverted and the default "USB FP5 Serial Convertor A" driver restored.
+  - **_NOTE:_** this step should be reverted and the default "USB FP5 Serial Convertor A" driver restored to program the FPGA.

 ![USB Driver Tool](./images/usbdt-restore.png)